• Home

 • Chocolate: These wouldn’t be pumpkin chocolate chip muffins without chocolate!
 I prefer huge chunks of rich chocolate; however, you can use chocolate chips!
 Or, feel free to substitute with a different tasty mix-in!
 (Scroll down to read how to customize these muffins!)

 Not a fan of chocolate chunks or chocolate chips?!
 No worries!
 You can add any type of mix-in you prefer!
-Get creative and create a pumpkin muffin chock full of ingredients you and your family love!
+Get creative and create a canned pumpkin muffin chock full of ingredients you and your family love!
 You can substitute any of the below options in a 1:1 ratio, or you can use a multiple mix-ins – just make sure you have 1 1/3 cup total.

 • White chocolate: Buttery white chocolate is a delicious option!
 You can use white chocolate chunks or chips.
 (Scroll down for more information on types of chocolate you can use.)